scottenriquez/colley-matrix-nuget/README.md

 <code>ColleyMatrix colleyMatrix = new ColleyMatrix(numberOfTeams);</code>

-This will create a client with an underlying sparse matrix where the indexes ranging from <code>0</code> to <code>numberOfTeams - 1</code> correspond to each team's ID.
+This will create a client with an underlying sparse matrix where the indexes range from <code>0</code> to <code>numberOfTeams - 1</code> correspond to each team's ID.
 Next, simulate matchups:

 <code>colleyMatrix.SimulateGame(winnerId, loserId);</code>